Macros | |

 Define to determine if code is being built using Green Hills compiler.

-If this define exists, then you are creating code with the SN Systems compiler
+If this define exists, then the code is being compiled with the SN Systems compiler

 #define BURGER_SPARC32 |